What up my cake slices?

 With Kagari's help, that is.

-Kagari had come to her dressed in the guise of the angel of mercy, with wings and halo to boot.
+Kagari had come to her dressed in the guise of the angel of mercy.
 She had given Mato study and review notes about important topics that would, more than likely, be on the test.
 She had even found Mato "testing study guides" online with questions and answers for Mato to memorize.

 And in case that had failed, Kagari had let Mato sit next to her during test day and copy answers from off her own test.
 Oh yes, Kagari had been quite the beacon of light in the darkness for Mato… Until the exam was over.